 The Tax Deduction Concession

-For the costs incurred by a company operating a targeted industry business hiring a Thai National Expat, a concessional corporate tax deduction of 150%, i.e.:
+For the costs incurred by a targeted industry business employing a Thai National Expat, a concessional corporate tax deduction of 150%, i.e.:

 The normal tax deduction for 100% of the salary costs, plus